decodrtechnologies/Data-Science/E Coli/readme.md

 ## Algorithm:

 The dataset can be dealt with various models.
-Here I am using the KNN Classifier and the and Support Vector Machine to predict the sites where its available and compare the analysis between both the alogorithms.
+Here we are using the KNN Classifier and the and Support Vector Machine to predict the protein localiztion sites of E Coli.
+We are comparing the results between the two algorithms that has been used and finding out which produces the better accuracy in predicting the protein localization sites.

 ### KNN Classifier: